top of page

 You can see all of our Dogs testing results on "OUR CORGI'S" page or "UPCOMING LITTERS" page.

-Note: If a dog is a carrier, they are not affected by the disease.
-A Carrier means that they carry the gene for the disease, and if bred to another carrier, then 25% of their litter will be affected by the Disease.
+Note: If a dog is a carrier, they are not affected by the Health Condition.
+A Carrier means that they carry the gene for the health condition, and if bred to another carrier, then 25% of their litter will be affected by the Health Condition.
 We never breed a carrier to a carrier.
-None of our puppies will ever be affected by any of these common corgi Diseases.
+None of our puppies will ever be affected by any of these common corgi Health Conditions

 Read below and see the chart at the bottom to see what the diseases are, and how they can affect the dogs.